 Fortnite is a phenomenon and the numbers really are impressive, but why?
 Why is Fortnite so far ahead of other games?
 As was discussed in the last article, there are certain psychological needs we try and meet through playing video games.
-When it comes to engaging its players, Fortnite doesn’t specialize in one category like some games do, rather it cleverly addresses our motivation to feel competent, to have in-game autonomy, and to feel like we are connected to other people through our need for relatedness.
+When it comes to engaging its players, Fortnite doesn’t specialize in one category like some games do, rather it cleverly addresses our motivation to feel competent, to have in-game autonomy, and to feel like we are connected to other people, satisfying our need for relatedness.
 These motivations are a key part of understanding the drive to play video games in a healthy or unhealthy way.

 How Fortnite Satisfies Us